christy-jose01/Building-Router/README.md

 # Building-Router
 This repository builds a router.
 It contains two programming files, the details are below.
 This router is built using Python and utilizes the pox library.
+This project is based on an assignment for my CSE 150 class at the University of California, Santa Cruz.

 ## Files:
 - final_skel.py: This file contains all of the code for the topology of the network and connections.